As digital technology continues to evolve, there are two major disruptions entering the marketplace: Artificial Intelligence and Blockchain.

 Among these two innovations, AI is easy to understand (for the most part by many) as the key driver is to boost the corporation’s profitability.
 In a recent report by Accenture, AI is forecasted to lead an economic boost of $14 USD trillion across 12 countries by 2035 – across 16 industries.
 Similarly, central banks in many countries are exploring ways to put existing currencies on blockchain or also known as “unaltered distributed ledgers.”
 Advantage for the banking industry to use blockchain is that it allows secure transactions between parties without the need of intermediaries.
 This process reduces fees as well as increases efficiency of transactions transparently.

 Among the 16 industries being impacted, Blockchain brings inherit advantage to the growing $230 billion+ digital advertising we participate in.
 Currently, the industry is plagued with fraud and data supply chain challenges mounting to over $8 billion+ annually.
 It aims to revolutionize the programmatic marketplace by preventing fraud and by bringing much needed transparency to the ecosystem.
 The transparency provides the vendors the opportunity to facilitate a secure exchange of non-PII audience data.
-With the pending EU GDPR data regulation, this area has been a critical focus for DaVinci II to solve yesterday’s problem with tomorrow’s solutions.
+With the pending EU GDPR data regulation, this area has been a critical focus for DaVinci IITM to solve yesterday’s problem with tomorrow’s solutions.

 Another low-hanging use case is how Smart contracts are enabled using a blockchain platform, allowing contracts to execute seamlessly when consensus is met.